 - Skip the dishwasher.
 Even if a brand says its pan is dishwasher-safe, stick to hand-washing.
 The harsh soaps and high temperature and pressure of dishwashers can dull and damage the coating of the pan that is essential to maintaining its nonstick magic.

 - Don’t use over high heat on the stove.
 There are a few pans that you can use over high heat, but, in general, low to medium low heat is recommended for nonstick pans.
 This is not only to keep them functioning properly, but also to keep them from releasing any harmful odors or chemicals.

 - Never heat an empty pan.
 This can release that awful odor that can be dangerous, and the high heat may be damaging to the pan.

-The Anolon pan is our favorite for most people — and not just because of the great price!
+The Anolon pan is our original best overall and is still a top pick, considering it cooks well and has a bit of a lower price tag than the Made In pan.
 This pan cooked perfectly golden-brown pancakes, fluffy frittatas and fish without leaving any skin behind.
 Plus, it’s also a cinch to clean — sometimes even with just a dry towel.

 The pan is PFOA-free, metal utensil safe, ovensafe and suitable for all stovetops (except induction).
 With a rubber handle that feels secure in-hand and sloped sides just like the expensive brands, flipping and turning food is effortless.
 Finally, the sleek, clean design would complement any kitchen collection.